jflancer/bigballR/README.md

 package primarily revolves around the use of schedule, roster, and play-by-play data via stats.ncaa.com, and additionally has features to calculate lineups, on/off results, and player game and multi-game statistics.

+## UPDATE 08/16/2025 -- Chrome Required

+The stats.ncaa.org website has updated match pages to dynamically load, which means that traditional web scraping with packages like `rvest` don't work.
+To get around this, we are now using the `chromote` package, which uses a headless chrome browser to visit the page, wait for the content to load, then scrape the information.
+This requires that the user has Chrome installed on the system.
+If you have any problems, create an Issue here https://github.com/jflancer/bigballR/issues.

 ## Installation

 First install the package `devtools` if you haven't already